 “Illegal modify operation.
 Some aspect of the modification is not permitted”

 Constraints within AD can prevent actions from taking place, for example trying to delete an OU when its isCriticalSystemObject attribute is set to True.
-Unfortunately, the error message is not specific about which modification is not permitted.
+Unfortunately, the error message is not specific about which change is not permitted.

 The server side error is: 0x2077 Illegal modify operation.
 Some aspect of the modification is not permitted.
 The extended server error is: 00002077: SvcErr: DSID-031B0F19, problem 5003 (WILL_NOT_PERFORM), data 0